 Throughout the summer months, street performers will entertain you every Saturday morning.
 There is a full programme of music and theatre throughout the year – a true hub of cultural events.

 Stroud is most often characterised as grittier than its Cotswold neighbours with an inimitable mix of landscape and industrial heritage.
 The mills strung along the valleys and the town’s landmark buildings, inform the creative spirit of the town.
 Nearby Stratford Park offers a range of indoor and outdoor leisure facilities, a lakeside walk and the Museum in the Park.

 The town has a state of the art cinema and the Subscription Rooms hosts a variety of live events in a handsome late Regency building in the heart of the town.

 Discover the heritage of Stroud through our heritage board map trail.
-Either pop in to the Stroud Tourist Information Centre in the Subscription Rooms to pick up a copy or download a copy from the link below.
+Pop in to the Stroud Tourist Information Centre in the Subscription Rooms to pick up a copy.

 Bus Services for Stroud - Find out the bus timetables